DVE2000/Dogbone/README.md

   mortises and you'd like the required holes to be hidden by the tenon.
 Or even just for looks.
 - Add option to create a minimal Dogbone.
 See http://fablab.ruc.dk/more-elegant-cnc-dogbones/ The default offset percent is 10%, but it can be changed from 8% to 14.2%.
+- Dogbones can be created on any of the three X, Y, or Z planes at one time.
+If you run the Add-In 3 times, trying each plane, you can create all the dogbones for a 3D assembly.
+- The Add-In now remembers all your inputs from the last time time the Add-In was used.
+Even on Fusion 360 restart.
+  If you ever want to get to the absolute default settings, delete the defaults.dat file in the Add-In install directory, while the Dogbone dialog box is closed.

 ## Limitations